Global Forum on Statelessness

 There will be opportunities for these participants to present their research, reflect on existing and emerging policy initiatives, as well as to engage in debate on key issues and share their experiences of statelessness.

-In addition, the Global Forum will reach a wider audience both in the Netherlands and around the world through the simultaneous hosting of a public exhibition of Greg Constantine’s award-winning photographic series on statelessness, “Nowhere People” (www.nowherepeople.org) in the Hague, by setting up a live stream and web-casts of key sessions of the Global Forum for people who cannot attend, and by publishing a book after the conference which compiles the most interesting and cutting-edge research on the topic.
+In addition, the Global Forum will reach a wider audience both in the Netherlands and around the world through the simultaneous hosting of a public exhibition of Greg Constantine’s award-winning photographic series on statelessness, “Nowhere People” (www.nowherepeople.org) in the Hague, and by publishing a book after the conference which compiles the most interesting and cutting-edge research on the topic.

 Themes and topics